 - Hot water pipe leaks

-- Cold water pipe leaks
+- Cold water pipe leaks or cold spots

 - Underfloor leaks in heating pipe leaks